 Why is this survey important?
 What difference will it make?

-The major aim of the COMPASS project is to help provide the healthiest school environments possible for Ontario secondary school students.
+The major aim of the COMPASS project is to help provide the healthiest school environments possible for Canadian secondary school students.
 To accomplish this, COMPASS will:

 - measure a wide variety of youth health behaviours as students progress through high school, and

 - measure the school environment during this time.

 This will allow us to see which particular school policies, programs, and resources actually result in healthier Canadian youth.
 This is the first time this has been done in the history of Canada, and internationally.

 Participating schools will receive their survey results in the form of a School Health Profile.
 This report will help identify potential health issues at the school and suggest ways to improve overall student health.
 To help schools take action, COMPASS will link schools with existing stakeholders in public health and work with them to provide students with the healthiest environment possible.